Produce

 3-4 days

-Store cooked bell peppers in shallow, airtight containers to ensure rapid cooling and prevent contamination.
-Place them in the coldest part of the refrigerator.
+Store cooked bell peppers in a shallow, airtight container to ensure rapid cooling and even refrigeration.
+Refrigerate within 2 hours of cooking.

 Freezer